Overview

 It doesn’t scale: if we want to print the characters in a string that’s hundreds of letters long, we’d be better off typing them in.

-It’s fragile: if we change word
+It’s fragile: if we change word to a longer string,

 it only